 We are also subject to regulations relating to the distribution of books and audio-video products.
 Under the latest Administrative Provisions for the Publication Market, which were jointly promulgated in May 2016 by GAPP and MOFCOM and became effective in June 2016, any entity or individual engaging in the distribution of publications, including books, newspapers, periodicals, audio-video products and electronic publications, must obtain an approval from the competent press and publication administrative authority and receive the Publication Operation Permit.
-Each of Vipshop Information and one branch of Lefeng Shanghai has obtained a Publication Operation Permit for the retail sale of the publications, each valid until December 2017.
+Each of Vipshop E-Commerce, Vipshop China, Vipshop Jianyang, Vipshop Kunshan, Vipshop Tianjin, Vipshop Hubei, Vipshop Zhaoqing, and Vipshop Chongqing have obtained Publication Operation Permits, valid until December 2021 and March 2020, October 2018, March 2020, December 2018, May 2020, December 2020, and April 2018, respectively.

 Furthermore, according to the Notice on Promoting the Healthy Development of Online Distribution of Publications issued by GAPP on December 7, 2010, any entities engaging in online publications distribution in China shall apply for the Publications Operation Permit with an "online distribution" notation.
-However, the Administrative Provisions for the Publication Market provides that an entity that maintains a valid Publication Operation Permit for the retail sale of publications is only required to file notice with a competent press and publication administrative authority within 15 days from starting online publications distribution business.
-Currently, the competent press and publication administrative authority in Guangzhou and Shanghai only require online publication distributors, who have the Publication Operation Permit for the retail sale of publications, to complete the notice filing procedure and does not mandate the "online distribution" notation on the Publication Operation Permit in practice.
-Vipshop Information is in the process of completing the notice filing with the competent authority in Guangzhou, and the branch of Lefeng Shanghai has completed the notice filing with the competent authority in Shanghai.
+However, the Administrative Provisions for the Publication Market provides that an entity that maintains a valid Publication Operation Permit for the retail sale of publications is only required to file notice with a competent press and publication administrative authority within 15 days from starting online publication distribution distributions, who have the Publication Operation Permit for the retail sale of publications, who have the Publication Operation Permit for the retail sale of publications, to complete the notice filing procedure and does not mandate the "online distribution" notation Operation Permit in practice.
+Vipshop E-Commerce has completed the notice filing with the competent authority in Guangzhou.